vishalsachdev/PythonForClass/README.md

 # Python for Class

-A 'How to ' Guide for using python for class.
+A 'How to ' Guide for using python/Jupyter notebooks for class.
 Includes an overview of common tools to run python/jupyter on your computer and on the cloud.
-This is prepared for teachers interested in using the tools for teaching and not for production /deployment.
-I will also cover options for integrating with LMS , directed at teachers outside the CS domain.
+This is prepared for teachers interested in using the tools for teaching and not for production /deployment, directed at teachers outside the CS domain.
+I will also cover options for integrating with LMS.
 I teach in the GIES College of business at UIUC and am preparing this for faculty here purely for the purpose of making a decision on the platform  and the tools.
 No discussion on learning python or any algorithms itself.
 This guide assumes that the front end will always be a jupyter notebook and you are using python 3 for the analysis.
-The discussion focuses on